The Isaac Water Consumption Charging Program is now in effect across all Isaac regional towns.

 Council introduced the water charges to comply with the Local Government Act 2009.

-From July 1, 2017 water charges are made up of:
+They are made up of:

 - Infrastructure Charge (previously Water Access Charge) that appears on your rate notices issued in March and September and;